ciao-project/ciao/ciao-launcher/README.md

 ciao-launcher has dependencies on five external packages:

-1. qemu-system-x86_64 and qemu-img to launch the VMs and create qcow images
+1. qemu-system-x86_64 and qemu-img, to launch the VMs and create qcow images
-2. xorriso to create ISO images for cloudinit
+2. xorriso, to create ISO images for cloudinit
 3. ovmf, EFI firmware required for some images
-4. fuser
+4. fuser, part of most distro's psmisc package
-5. docker, if you want to manage docker containers
+5. docker, to manage docker containers

 All of these packages need to be installed on your compute node before launcher can be run.

+An optimized OVMF is available from ClearLinux.
+Download the OVMF.fd [file](https://download.clearlinux.org/image/OVMF.fd) and save it to /usr/share/qemu/OVMF.fd on each node that will run launcher.

 To create a new instance, launcher needs a template iso image to use as a backing file.
 Currently, launcher requires all such backing files to be stored in